Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI: Material and Methods

 Let $f_\theta(\cdot)$ denote the classifier parameterized by weights $\theta$.
 The objective function was the cross-entropy loss:

-where $\mathbbm{1}[\cdot]$ is the indicator function, $p_\theta^{(i)}(c)$ represents the predicted probability for class $c$ on sample $i$ and $C$ is the number of classes.
-The original-only (O) and synthetic-only (S) training conditions followed identical preprocessing, cross-validation, and evaluation procedures as the O+S condition, ensuring consistent experimental methodology across all settings.
+where $\mathbbm{1}[\cdot]$ is the indicator function, $c^{(i)}$ is the ground-truth class label, $p_\theta^{(i)}(k)$ represents the predicted probability for class $k$ on sample $i$, and $|\mathcal{C}|$ denotes the number of classes.
+The original-only (O) and synthetic-only (S) conditions followed the same preprocessing and evaluation procedures as the O+S condition, ensuring consistency across all experimental settings.